UPPMAX/R-python-julia-matlab-HPC/docs/python/interactivePython.rst

 You can now run Python scripts on the allocated resources directly instead of waiting for
       your batch job to return a result.
 This is an advantage if you want to test your Python script or perhaps figure out which parameters are best.

+When you have request multiple cores for your interactive session, you need to preface commands with ``srun`` in order to run on the allocated nodes instead of the login node.

 Example
 #######